denoyey/script-roblox/README.md

 ---

 > [!WARNING]
 > This script is for educational purposes only.
-Features involving high-velocity movement (Fly/Fling) or automation may carry risks.
-Use responsibly.
+Features involving high-velocity movement (Fly/Fling) or automation may carry risks of bans.
+Use responsibly at your own risk.